SheepKid12/msft-modern.ie-images/README.md

 	- Windows 10 Stable  (13.10586 & higher)
 	- Windows 10 Preview (14.14342 & higher)
 - You may need to update/install the **VirtualBox Guest Additions** after VM startup. **Note:** If not already added, you may need to manually add a virtual CD drive to the VM for this to work.
-- It's a smart idea to keep a clean copy of each `ovf` disk image once the OS usage period ends to avoid a full image re-download hit.
+- If you're not taking a snapshot of the VM: it's a smart idea to keep a clean copy of each `ovf` file once the OS usage period ends to avoid a full image re-download hit.
 - Recommended 1GB minimum (2GB for Win10).
-- After installing, you will need to [activate the trial](#activating-images) to get the full 90 days usage period, after which you may be able to [rearm the image](#rearming-images).
+- After installing, you may need to [activate the trial](#activating-images) to get the full 90 days usage period, after which you may be able to [rearm the image](#rearming-images).
 - If you have no sound from the VM, switch to `Intel HD Audio`.
 - If prompted for a password, enter `Passw0rd!`.
 - Win8.1-10: it is possible to convert the enterprise version to pro, but it requires registry tweaking and a reinstall (you can keep data).